LukeCEL/jsdc/README.md

 Creates updated stellar radius catalogue for Celestia, using JSDC

 ## License
 This is a modified version of the buildstardb.pl file that is included in Celestia.
 The original file can be accessed at https://github.com/CelestiaProject/Celestia/blob/master/src/tools/stardb/buildstardb.pl.
-The original file is licensed under the GNU General Public License.
+Elements of this file are also taken from charm2.pl, which can be accessed here at https://github.com/CelestiaProject/Celestia/blob/master/src/tools/charm2/charm2.pl.
+Both original files are licensed under the GNU General Public License.
 Per section 5 of the GNU General Public License (v3), this version is also being released under that license.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.